CSCU-Libraries/PrimoDocumentation/index.md

 -- Reducing the number of facets that appear by default
 - Viewing the PNX / Source Record for a Primo record (for troubleshooting)

+###
+From Angela:
+# Search Filter Facets

+## Change Facet Heading "Tweak my results"

+How-to:
+See also [link to Ex Libris Knowledgebase]

+## Change Which Facet Categorie Show

+Intro paragraph with example [e.g. "..."]
+See also [link to Ex Libris Knowledgebase]

+## Change Label of Facet Category

+Intro paragraph with example [e.g. "..."]
+See also [link to Ex Libris Knowledgebase]

+## Change Individual Facet Labels

+Intro paragraph with example [e.g. "audiovisual"]
+See also [link to Ex Libris Knowledgebase]

+## Course Reserves

+Intro

+## Collection Discovery

+## Resource Recommender